Tuberculosis BCG Vaccines

 Japan 172 strain (Tokyo 172-1)

 BCG-Denmark 1331 - Statens Serum Institute BCG-Denmark vaccination had a beneficial effect on herpes.
-However, another study concluded that it did not reduce initial QFT Plus conversion risk in healthcare workers.
+However, another study found that it did not reduce the initial risk of QFT Plus among healthcare workers.

 Tuberculosis Vaccine Candidates